-- I. It is the policy of PA Health & Wellness (PHW) that TTF therapy is medically necessary for adults $\geq 22$ years when meeting one of the following: - A. Request is for an initial 90 days of TTF therapy and both of the following: - 1.
+- I. It is the policy of PA Health & Wellness (PHW) that TTF therapy is medically necessary for adults ≥ 22 years when meeting one of the following: - A. Request is for an initial 90 days of TTF therapy and all of the following: - 1.
 One of the following indications: - a.
 New diagnosis of glioblastoma, histologically confirmed, and all of the following: - i.
 Glioblastoma is in the supratentorial region; - ii.
-Member/Enrollee has good performance status, as defined by a Karnofsky Performance Status rating of $\geq 60$ ; - iii.
-Alternating electric field therapy will be delivered in conjunction with temozolomide after standard surgical and radiation therapies have been completed; - b.
+Member has good performance status, as defined by a Karnofsky Performance Status rating of ≥ 60 ; - iii.
+Alternating electric field therapy will be delivered in conjunction with temozolomide after standard surgical and/or radiation therapies have been completed; - b.
 Recurrent glioblastoma, histologically- or radiologically- confirmed and both of the following: - i.
 Glioblastoma is in the supratentorial region; - ii.
-Alternating electric field therapy will be used as a monotherapy, after standard treatment with surgery, radiation, and chemotherapy; - 2.
+Alternating electric field therapy will be used as a monotherapy, after standard treatment with chemotherapy, surgery, and/or radiation;; - 2.
 None of the following contraindications: - a.
-Implanted medical device such as deep brain stimulator, spinal cord stimulators, vagus nerve stimulators, pacemakers, defibrillators, or programmeable shunts; - b.
+Implanted medical device such as deep brain stimulator, spinal cord stimulators, vagus nerve stimulators, pacemakers, defibrillators, or programmable shunts; - b.
 Skull defect such as a missing bone with no replacement, or bullet fragment; - c.
 Pregnancy; - d.
-Known sensitivity to conductive hydrogels (e.g., gels used on electrocardiogram [ECG] stickers or transcutaneous electrical nerve stimulation [TENS] electrodes); - B. Request is for an additional 90 days of therapy and there has been no disease progression in the last 90 days of TTF therapy. - II.
-It is the policy of PHW that there is insufficient evidence to support the use of TTF therapy for all other indications.
+Known sensitivity to conductive hydrogels (e.g., gels used on electrocardiogram [ECG] stickers or transcutaneous electrical nerve stimulation [TENS] electrodes); - 3.
+The member/enrollee agrees to wear the TTF device for 18 hours per day; - B. Request is for an additional 90 days of therapy and both of the following: - 1.
+There has been no disease progression in the last 90 days of TTF therapy; - 2.
+The member/enrollee agrees to wear the TTF device for 18 hours per day and was compliant with doing so in the prior authorization period.